Parmeshwar-Lokhande/HR-Analytics-Dashboard-PowerBI/README.md

 # 📊 HR Analytics Dashboard Project

-📌 Overview
+📌 Overview:-

 This project focuses on analyzing employee data to understand attrition trends and key HR metrics.
 The goal is to help organizations make data-driven decisions to improve employee retention, workforce planning, and overall HR strategy.
 The analysis is presented through an interactive Power BI dashboard.

-❓ Problem Statement
+❓ Problem Statement:-

 Employee attrition is a major challenge for organizations as it leads to increased hiring costs, productivity loss, and knowledge gaps.
 The problem is to identify: